99% of podcasters fall into this trap:

 Run Facebook ads??

 I ran through those options MANY times and decided to take another route:

 Leveraging my existing audience.

-In this post, you’re going to find out how I was able to use my podcast for list building along with this one little technique to double email opt-ins.
+In this post, you’re going to find out to use your podcast for list building.

 When I implemented this, my list was barely past the single digits, so every opt-in had me jumping for joy like a kid in a candy store.

 But enough about me!
 This is REALLY about you.